bietiekay/Overpass-Proxy/specification.md

 ## 11. Request Statistics
 - **Recording:** `RequestStatistics.recordRequest` captures amenity, client IP (normalised), bounding box, cache disposition (HIT/STALE/MISS), and tile count for every cacheable interpreter request.
 Statistics persist to Redis on every update so they remain available across restarts without resetting at day boundaries.
 - **Aggregation:** `getSnapshot` produces totals for requests, tiles, unique clients, cache status counts with a hit rate, cache inventory (total cached tiles and amenities), and per-amenity breakdowns including cache inventory, cache hit rates, geohash coverage (precision 4), last-request timestamps, and average tile counts.
-The service also highlights the top ten geohash hotspots across all amenities and preserves the persistence boundary in Redis.
+The service also highlights the top ten geohash hotspots across all amenities and preserves the persistence boundary in Redis. `getCacheCoverageSnapshot` returns the cached tile coverage snapshot, sorted by tile entries for `/api/statistics/cacheCoverage`.
-- **Endpoint:** `/api/statistics` returns the current snapshot as JSON, enabling external systems to monitor demand and tune cache pre-warming or upstream routing strategies with data that survives process restarts.
+- **Endpoint:** `/api/statistics` returns the current snapshot as JSON, enabling external systems to monitor demand and tune cache pre-warming or upstream routing strategies with data that survives process restarts. `/api/statistics/cacheCoverage` serves the cached tile coverage separately for consumers that only need inventory detail.

 ## 12. Upstream Daily Request Limits
 - **Configuration:** `UPSTREAM_DAILY_LIMIT` controls the number of interpreter requests each upstream base URL can serve within a UTC day (`-1` keeps the quota unlimited).
 Once exhausted, the upstream is blocked for 24 hours.